s-shifat/beam-solver/README.md

 ### Sample Usage
   1. Your beam: ![your_beam](./doc/img/your_beam.png)
   2. Make a json representation of the beam.
 The instructions about making a beam json object are in [this](./doc/img/json_structure.jpg) file.
-The json representaton of the beam mentioned in #1 would be:
+The json representaton of the beam mentioned above would be:
-  `your_beam.json`:
+  <br>`your_beam.json`:
   ```json
   {
     "length": 20,